Oakwood, Los Angeles: History

-In 2007 the Latino student group Xinachtli (a subset of MEChA) from Venice High School referred to Oakwood as being "unique" with a "ethnically diverse population" and as having "one of the last ethnically and economically diverse beach communities in the state of California".
+In 2007 the Latino student group Xinachtli (a subset of MEChA) from Venice High School referred to Oakwood as being "unique" with an "ethnically diverse population" and as having "one of the last ethnically and economically diverse beach communities in the state of California".

 In 2012, the Los Angeles Times reported that the breakneck pace of change along on Rose Avenue — at the northern end of Oakwood — suggested that the bohemian days of this once-down-and-out "countercultural beach neighborhood" were numbered.
 The wine shops, cafes, restaurants would eventually lead to the other streets of Venice being transformed into upmarket areas.
 "The tipping point has been tipped" said former Los Angeles City Councilwoman Ruth Galanter.

 The Irvin Tabor Residence was designated as a Los Angeles Historic-Cultural Monument in 2017.

 In 2018, American billionaire Jay Penske revealed his plans to convert a former African-American church building in Oakwood into an 11,000 sqft.
 The Venice Neighborhood Council voiced approval for the project.
 Community residents tried to prevent this plan by having the building—the First Baptist Church of Venice—designated a historic landmark.
 On December 18, 2018, the Los Angeles City Council voted to not declare the property a historic cultural monument, citing "removal of all stained glass...bronze hardware...and...the pews and most of the historic fabric [from] the interior of the church".
 In early 2024, Community Corporation of Santa Monica announced a joint partnership with Hoop Bus Inc. to revitalize the church as a community and cultural center.